Advance Your Career

 - What appealed to you about William & Mary?

 - William & Mary is a very prestigious school.
 It’s a highly regarded university nationwide.
-When I heard about the Flex MBA program, it sounded like the perfect option for me because I could pursue a powerful degree at a great institution and I could do it while working full-time.
+When I heard about the Part-Time MBA program, it sounded like the perfect option for me because I could pursue a powerful degree at a great institution and I could do it while working full-time.

-- The Flex MBA program was applicable to every position I held at the shipyard, whether it was working in a blue-collar role as an electrician or in a white-collar role as a financial analyst.
+- The Part-Time MBA program was applicable to every position I held at the shipyard, whether it was working in a blue-collar role as an electrician or in a white-collar role as a financial analyst.
 Information I learned in the courses – like statistics, accounting, and finance – all was applicable.
 Now, I can also look at things from a bigger picture and help make recommendations on how to plan out different jobs and execute our plans.

 - How did you get your current role?